-I tend to write a lot in different ways about the things that contribute to my wellbeing, primarily because I need to be emotionally strong, and ready to cope with my disability and whatever life throws at me.
+I write a lot about things that contribute to my wellbeing, because I need to be ready to cope with my disability and whatever life throws at me.
 Although our lifestyles contribute to our wellbeing, they can also make us ill.

 - Objectively identify the areas you’re not happy with and would like to improve on, and understand your reasons for wanting to improve them;

 - When you have identified certain areas for improvement, decide what action you would like to take;

-- Finally put into practice everything you’re happy to change and consistently work at.
+- Put into practice everything you’re happy to work at.

-Changes must be realistic and positive; that way we’re more likely to work at them.
-But first we must recognise the need for change.
-Not all of us will make the connections or understand our need for change, because we don’t always equate unhappiness with our lifestyles.
+Our choices must be realistic that way you’re more likely to work at them.
+But first you must recognise the need for change.
+Not all of us make the connections or understand our need for change, because we don’t always equate unhappiness with our lifestyles.

-Any changes we make should be tailored to fit our needs, achievable, within reach and relevant.
-Timing should also be a consideration, because if the timing is out and we’re not emotionally ready or equipped to make changes, we’re less likely to implement them long-term.
+They should also be tailored to fit our needs, relevant and achievable.
+Timing should be a consideration, because if the timing is out and we’re not emotionally equipped to make changes to our choices, we’re less likely to implement them.